MaragonMH/Archipelago/worlds/xenobladex/docs/en_Xenoblade X.md

     - Skell Armor, Weapons, Augments, Frames
     - Armor, Weapons, Augments
     - Friendship Levels
-    - Overdrive, FrontierNav, BladeLicense, Skell License, Flight Module
+    - Overdrive, FrontierNav, Progressive License (BladeLicense, Skell License, Flight Module)
 3. The following changes have been made:
     - Mission Rewards, Treasures, Enemies no longer drop items
     - Field Skills, Arts, Overdrive, FrontierNav, BladeLicense, Skell License, Flight Module are no longer obtainable through the story and missions
-    - Class and Friendship experience can no longer be obtained
+    - Class, Friendship, Character (if enabled) experience can no longer be obtained
     - Skells are now delivered without any armor or weapons
     - Shop Terminal is disabled
     - Arms Manufacturer Terminal is disabled except for `Upgrade Battle Traits`